Wall Street Analyst Upgrade Roku Inc. [ROKU]. What else is Wall St. saying

 Sponsored

-A live webcast and replay of the presentation will be available on the investor relations section of the Roku website at www.roku.com/investor.
+This year, Fast Company named Roku, Inc. (NASDAQ: ROKU) one of the top 10 most innovative companies in North America, for the brand’s annual list of the World’s Most Innovative Companies.

-The stocks have a year to date performance of 53.19 percent and weekly performance of -12.87 percent.
-The stock has been moved at -15.09 percent over the last six months.
-The stock has performed 18.58 percent around the most recent 30 days and changed 10.33 percent over the most recent 3-months.
+The results of the trading session contributed to over 7139944 shares changing hands.
+Over the past one week, the price volatility of Roku Inc. stands at 5.30% while the volatility over the past one month is 6.74%.

-If compared to the average trading volume of 7.80M shares, ROKU reached to a volume of 9129741 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ROKU stock reached $8.70 billion, with 139.68 million shares outstanding and 121.47 million shares in the current float.
+Compared to the average trading volume of 7.82M shares, ROKU reached a trading volume of 7139944 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ROKU shares is $67.97 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ROKU stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.